Here we explore some of the easy to reach locations around the city, ideal for a day trip from Cardiff:

 Walk, cycle or gallop your way around on a day trip from Cardiff, to see why it consistently remains one of the most popular free tourist attractions in the West Midlands.
 If you prefer to learn more about its history, be sure to visit the local museum and Great Malvern Priory Monastery on your travels.

-Getting there – to travel from Cardiff to Malvern, take the train from Cardiff Central Station to Hereford, changing here for Great Malvern, taking around 2h 35m.
+Getting there: To travel from Cardiff to Malvern, take the train from Cardiff Central Station to Hereford, changing here for Great Malvern, taking around 2h 35m.

-8. Cardiff to Hyde Park, London
+8. Hyde Park, London

 Enjoy a day trip from Cardiff to London drenched in calm and serenity – yes, that’s right.
 Arriving into Paddington Station, head to the nearby West London Buddhist Centre – a space offering peace and tranquillity with meditation and mindfulness classes available.
 Thoughts gathered, enjoy a 25m stroll to Hyde Park – the largest Royal Park, set in 350 acres of greenery.